The Double Danger of Scorn

 danger tape

-In the Canadian TV comedy series Corner Gas, residents of Dog River hate neighboring town Wullerton so much that they spit on the ground whenever the town is mentioned.
-The local newspaper refers to the town as “Wullerton (SPIT).”
+In the Canadian comedy series Corner Gas, the residents of Dog River despise the neighboring town of Wullerton, spitting on the ground whenever it's mentioned.
+The local newspaper dubs the town “Wullerton (SPIT).”

 Their spitting is a form of scorn, “the feeling or belief that someone or something is worthless or despicable.”
 Scorn reveals itself through mockery and contempt for others, and a sense of one’s own superiority to the other group.